Homemade Hot Cocoa Mix

 How to Make Homemade Hot Cocoa Mix

+Step 1: Layer the ingredients.
 Add the coconut sugar to the bottom of the jar first, followed by the powdered milk, then the cocoa powder.
 This order creates clean, heavy layers.
+To achieve defined aesthetic layers, use a dry funnel!

+Step 2: Add the extras.
 Sprinkle the salt on top of the cocoa layer.
 Add mini chocolate chips as the final top layer.

+Step 4: Seal and Shake (optional).
 If giving as a gift, keep the layers intact for presentation.
 If using immediately, shake to combine.

+Step 5: Label.
 Attach gift tags with instructions for how to make the cocoa.

-How to Use the Hot Cocoa Mix
+How to Use the DIY Hot Cocoa Mix to Make Hot Chocolate

 - Add 2 tablespoons of the cocoa mix to a mug.